Python eval() Method

 result = 25

-In the above program, we create a user-defined method in which we ask users to input the value for x and y; then, we are using eval() in-built method to multiply the x and y, which is passed using expr as an argument.
+In the above program, we create a user-defined method in which we ask users to input the value for x and y.
+We then use the eval() built-in method to multiply x and y, where the expression is passed as a string via the expr variable.
+This shows how you can construct expressions dynamically and evaluate them at runtime.

 eval() method with globals parameter

-Let’s check an example of eval() with global parameters.
+Let’s check an example of eval() with the globals parameter:

 Example 3: eval() method with globals parameter